QBCC Pool Safety Register

-When registering your pool, you will be required to provide your name, contact details, address, as well as the type of pool and its approximate age.
+When registering your pool, you will be required to provide your name, contact details, address, as well as the type of pool.
 There is also a self-assessment checklist concerning your pool that you can complete.

-Types of Pools as Recognised in the Pool Register
+Types of Pools as Recognised in the Pool Safety Register